 A lot of home cooks have used a wok in the past but once they turn to healthy cooking they forget about wok cooking.
 For some people it has never crossed their mind to use their wok for a healthier evening meal.
 It’s time to rethink how to use a wok for healthy meals.

 There are a multitude of recipes online from which you can choose.

-In addition to the traditional cast iron wok or today’s modern stainless steel flat-bottomed wok, there are electric woks (see some from Amazon below) that come with features such as high domed lids, rapid heat and temperature control, nonstick coatings and cool-to-touch base and handles.
+In addition to the traditional cast iron wok or today’s modern stainless steel flat-bottomed wok, there are electric woks (see some from Amazon below).
+Electric woks come with features such as high domed lids, rapid heat and temperature control.
+They also offer nonstick coatings and cool-to-touch base and handles.
 Some even come with extra accessories like tempura racks, turner/spatulas, ladles, chopsticks and recipe books.